 In Element J21 - Placement Status, valid values may have the same definition to accommodate placement tests that use different transitional levels.
-If Element J06 - Instructional Model code is NOT Null, Element J21 may not be L4 or L5.

 Placement/Screener Test Dates

 Element J22 - Placement Test Date is for screener/placement tests and not for annual assessments.
 It must be on or before the date reported in Element J07 - Program Status Start Date.